 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.

 There are three main things to look for in a flat iron: surface material, width of plate, and heat settings.
 You can read about each in detail here: The Skinny on Straighteners: How to Pick the Perfect Flat Iron.
 Here are the main takeaways:

 - Ceramic or tourmaline-coated ceramic plates are best if you're not experienced at straightening hair, if you have very frizzy hair, or if your hair is damaged.
-Titanium plates last longer but they transfer heat fastest, so use them if you're more experienced and if you have very thick/coarse hair.
+Titanium plates last longer but they transfer heat fastest.
+Use them only if you're more experienced and if you have very thick/coarse hair.

 - Select a 1/2-inch plate if you have very short hair, a 1 to 1 1/2-inch plate if your hair is medium length and finely textured, and select a 2 inch plate if your hair is very long and/or coarse in texture.

 - If your hair is fine in texture, damaged, or if it damages easily, use lower heat settings.
-If it's thick, curly, and/or coarsely textured, use higher heat settings.
+Use higher heat settings on hair that is thick, curly, and/or coarsely textured.
 Never go above 350 degrees!